ExtremeXT/pbrp_android_device_samsung_y2s/README.md

 Available at https://github.com/corsicanu/android_kernel_samsung_universal9830 (thanks @corsicanu)

 ## How to build
-This was tested and it's fully compatible with the Android 12.1 tree of [the PBRP minimal manifest](https://github.com/PitchBlackRecoveryProject/manifest_pb).
+This was tested to be fully compatible with the Android 12.1 tree of [the PBRP minimal manifest](https://github.com/PitchBlackRecoveryProject/manifest_pb).
 1. Set up the build environment following instructions from [here](https://github.com/PitchBlackRecoveryProject/manifest_pb?tab=readme-ov-file#how-to-build)
 2. In the root folder of cloned repo you need to clone the device tree:
 ```bash